andrey-zherikov/argparse/docs/topics/reference/HelpPrinter.md

 # HelpPrinter

 `HelpPrinter` is the interface that `argparse` uses to render help text.
+An object implementing it is created by [`Config.helpPrinterFactory`](Config.md#helpPrinterFactory) and is used everywhere help text is formatted: help screen, [usage line printed on error](Config.md#helpOnError) and lists of arguments in error messages.

 It contains only the functions that `argparse` calls itself.
 Everything a help screen is built from is a part of [`DefaultHelpPrinter`](DefaultHelpPrinter.md) and can be customized there, so in most cases the interface is not